AmgdGocha/DriveFS-Sleuth/README.md

 DriveFS Sleuth provides support for two types of outputs:
 1. **CSV Files:** Can be specified via the `--csv` argument to instruct DriveFS Sleuth to generate two CSV files.
 The first CSV file includes a comprehensive list of all processed files, while the second CSV file specifically enumerates files and folders that match the search criteria if provided by the analyst.
 2. **HTML Report:** Can be specified via the `--html` argument to instruct DriveFS Sleuth to generate an HTML report summarizing the analysis results.
-The reports will created under the output directory passed via the `[-o|--output]` agrument.
+The reports will be created under the output directory passed via the `[-o|--output]` argument.

 ### Examples
 The following are some examples of the tool usage, change the paths and the searching criteria to match yours.